Applies to: All units

 Unlike balanced cables, there is only one conductor carrying the signal, so interference is not rejected.
 The 'ground' wire is also not separated inside unbalanced cables instead it is wrapped around the signal wires as a shield.

-Unbalanced cables (mostly used as instrument cables) often use TS (Tip, Sleeve) jack connectors that have a single ring on the end of the connecter.
+Unbalanced cables (mainly used as instrument cables) often use TS (Tip, Sleeve) jack connectors with a single ring on the end of the connecter.
 However, RCA connectors are also commonly used for unbalanced cables.

 ¼ inch TS jack to jack cable: